AztecProtocol/aztec-packages/docs/README.md

 ### `#include_aztec_version`

-This macros will be replaced inline with the current aztec packages tag, which is `aztec-packages-v0.7.10` at the time of these writing.
+This macros will be replaced inline with the current aztec packages tag, which is `aztec-packages-v0.7.10` at the time of this writing.
 This value is sourced from `.release-please-manifest.json` on the project root.

 Alternatively, you can also use the `AztecPackagesVersion()` js function, which you need to import explicitly: